paultongyoo/churn-model-evaluation-platform/README.md

 📈 Grafana UI: http://mlops-churn-pipeline-alb-123456789.us-east-2.elb.amazonaws.com:3000
 ```

-Clicking on each *should* render each tool's UI successfully in your browser (the Terraform command includes invoking a script that polls the services' URLs until they return successful responses).
+Clicking on each URL *should* render each tool's UI successfully in your browser (the Terraform command includes invoking a script that polls the services' URLs until they return successful responses).

 These URLs were also written to the `{REPO_HOME}/.env` file for future retrieval and export to shell environment when needed.